RickofManc/60-seconds-to-save-earth/README.md

 ### Universal Features

-Consistent features to ensure user feels at home, without adding unnecessary complication. for instance expectancy to see a header and footer with key information
+****Consistent features to ensure user feels at home, without adding unnecessary complication. for instance expectancy to see a header  with key information

 ##### In-game
 wind-turbine, flash, audio